alisaifee/coredis/docs/source/compatibility.rst

 SETRANGE
 ********

-Overwrite part of a string at key starting at the specified offset
+Overwrites a part of a string value with another by an offset.
+Creates the key if it doesn't exist.

 - Documentation: `SETRANGE <https://redis.io/commands/setrange>`_
 - Implementation: :meth:`~coredis.Redis.setrange`